-What temperature do you bake your carrot cake at?
+What temperature should you bake carrot cake at?

-Another note on baking, it’s best to have your refrigerated ingredients always at room temperature when you are baking.
 Adding cold ingredients brings down the temperature of your batter.
-So have room temperature ingredients to keep it cooking uniformly.
+Try using room temperature ingredients to keep it your cake baking evenly.

-How do you get such a flat cake on top without the round dome?
+How do you get a flat cake without the rounded top?

-This is by far the BEST cream cheese frosting.
+This is by far the best cream cheese frosting.
 You can taste all that cream cheese (vs the powdered sugar).

-- vanilla, salt, heavy cream - you need these, don't leave them out, they add extra flavor to the cream cheese frosting.
+- Vanilla, salt, heavy cream - you need these, don't leave them out, they add extra flavor to the cream cheese frosting.

 - Sift the powdered sugar!
 No lumps.